taearls/musiclog_API/README.md

-# SongTrack API
+# MusicLog API
-API I wrote for my final project, SongTrack, for GA's Web Development Immersive.
+API I wrote for my final project, MusicLog, for GA's Web Development Immersive.

 ## How to Use the API